-The harm wrought by the Federal Circuit's simultaneous filing rule includes an intra-CFC split over whether same-day filings should be treated as per se simultaneous, such that Section 1500 bars jurisdiction under County of Cook.142 Presumably, a sophisticated plaintiff will avoid the problem entirely by filing his claims in the proper order, on different days.
-Less sophisticated plaintiffs, however, are likely to have their claims dismissed under the complicated simultaneous filing rules.
+The harm wrought by the Federal Circuit's simultaneous filing rule includes an intra-CFC split over whether same-day filings should be treated as per se simultaneous, such that Section 1500 applies bars jurisdiction under County of Cook.
+156- Presumably, a sophisticated plaintiff will avoid the problem entirely by filing his claims in the proper order, on different days, leaving less.
+Less sophisticated plaintiffs, however, are likely to suffer arbitrary dismissal of have their claims dismissed under the complicated simultaneous filing rules.
 This disparity in the treatment of claims based on the plaintiff's level of sophistication is arbitrary.